ttyridal/masterpassword-firefox/README.md

 # Compatible apps and what's about this "Spectre" thing
 The general idea behind masterpassword is to mathematically derive a unique password from a "master password".
 The idea and algorithm was published by Mr. Billemont as an open source MasterPasswordApp on iOS (android and others followed thereafter).
-The idea cought on and several **compatible** implementations emerged from various developers. typically because there was no app for their preferred environment.
+The idea caught on and several **compatible** implementations emerged from various developers. typically because there was no app for their preferred environment.
 As is the reason for the existance of this project.